-For purposes of Section 53, general labour and any expertise had by a significant portion of the population, including, but not limited to, poster design, web page design, and web page programming, shall be considered to have a fair market value of zero.
+For purposes of Section 55, general labour and any expertise had by a significant portion of the population, including, but not limited to, poster design, web page design, and web page programming, shall be considered to have a fair market value of zero.

-56. Right to Vote
+58. Right to Vote

-- (1) Each member shall be entitled to cast one (1) ballot, except the C.R.O. who shall be entitled to cast a ballot as outlined in Section 68(2). - (2) Where a member is found to have a cast more than one (1) ballot, only one ballot shall be counted. - (3) All votes cast shall be by secret ballot.
+- (1) Each member shall be entitled to cast one (1) ballot, except the C.R.O. who shall be entitled to cast a ballot only under the circumstances set out in Sections 63(9) and 65(2). - (2) Where a member is found to have a cast more than one (1) ballot, only one ballot shall be counted. - (3) All votes cast shall be by secret ballot.

-57. Voting Days
+59. Voting Days

-- (1) Voting shall be conducted at times determined and advertised by the C.R.O. - (2) No voting shall be conducted prior to the D.I.E.
-Board ruling on all appeals covered by Section 71.
+- (1) Voting shall be conducted at times determined and advertised by the C.R.O. - (2) No voting, other than a maximum of one (1) advance poll, shall be conducted prior to the D.I.E.
+Board ruling on all appeals covered by Section 73.

-58. Voting
+60. Voting